 - Isolating patients from others and family members

-- Not keeping patient’s room or areas they use clean
+- Not keeping patient’s rooms or areas they use clean

 - Failing to adhere to safety precautions

 If any of the actions listed above sound like what your loved one went through, their case may qualify for a lawsuit loan to help pay any expenses they may have.
 Legal funding is the best way to pay for your attorney until attorney fees can be awarded in a settlement or court ruling.